-While being an introvert means parties or social gatherings are probably not your cup of tea, every healthy person has others in their life that they feel connected to.
+While being an introvert may mean parties or social gatherings are not always your cup of tea, every healthy person has others in their life that they feel connected to.
 For INFJs, the company they keep is often a tight-knit group of close friends characterized by deep, strong friendships.
 Just because an INFJ gets along with a person or persons does not, however, necessarily mean that they identify with them.

 Loneliness is a powerful instigator not only of INFJ depression, but of depression in general.
 When prisoners spend a long time in solitary confinement, they have been known to show signs of severe depression.
-This is accompanied by a host of other severe symptoms, most notably hallucinations.
-The importance of social interaction and a feeling of connectedness with others is one of the most important elements of mental health.
+This can be accompanied by a host of other symptoms.
+The importance of social interaction and a feeling of connectedness with others is an important element of mental health.

 What Can I Do About My INFJ Depression?

-If you are an INFJ that is suffering from depression, or if you know an INFJ that is suffering, therapy is a sound suggestion.
+If you are an INFJ who is suffering from depression, or if you know an INFJ who is suffering, therapy is a sound suggestion.
 As mentioned earlier, therapy is a way for an individual to have their voice heard and their concerns addressed by a licensed professional.
-In a world where you feel like you have to carry everyone's burden, it might be nice to know that there is someone who will carry yours.
+In a world where you sometimes feel like you have to carry everyone's burden, it might be nice to know that there is someone who will carry yours.

-In addition to this support, psychologists have a plethora of methods to help you alleviate your depression.
+In addition to this support, licensed mental health professionals are able to use a number of effective treatment methods to help your depression.
 They might have you keep a journal (which, as an INFJ, you probably already do), take on some new hobbies, or get in touch with old friends and family.
-They will help you manage all the stress of life, whether it stems from your friends, school, or work.
+They can help you manage the stress of life, whether it stems from your friends, school, or work.

 If therapy is something you are considering, BetterHelp can help you find a professional near you.
 It will take time and effort, but you are sure to emerge from the program in a much better state of mind.
-You will feel relieved and more energetic, and you will find yourself enjoying the little things once again.
+You can feel relieved and more energetic, and find yourself enjoying the little things once again.